FenixAlliance/ABS.Docs/Modules/Contact-Sight/Contacts.md

 # Managing Contact Records on Alliance Business Suite Contact Sight
 Contact records store much of the information that your business collects from its customers.
+Contacts are one of the main records on the Alliance Business Model as they relate to pretty much every other record on the Database Schema, Contacts are required to create records such as Entitlements, Quotes, Orders, Invoices, Payments, Support Tickets and more.

 ## Contact Types
 There are two types of Contacts.